 Another way to build games is to get people to participate in a contest.
 Burberry built a website with stars and random people wearing Burberry clothes.
 The random people had to send their pics to Burberry.
 The website drove sales by 50%.

 You can also organize a contest that demands the support of the population so candidates can win.
 Candidates will talk about you by rallying people around them.

 Finally, the last way to generate social currency is to make people feel like insiders.

 One way it was applied was by Smartbargains which created Rue La La.
-Rue La La sold the exact same items than Smartbargains, but consumers had to register to the site and the sale would last only 24 hours maximum.
+Rue La La sold the exact same items as Smartbargains, but consumers had to register to the site and the sale would last only 24 hours maximum.